bookstein/project_prototype/README.md

 ##Moving forward:##

+In broad strokes, here's what I plan to do:

- -Increase the precision of my classifier, both by tuning it, by improving training data, and by testing other classifiers (i.e., K-near neighbors, SVM).
+ - Increase the precision of my classifier, both by tuning it, by improving training data, and by testing other classifiers (i.e., Multinomial Bayes, K-near neighbors, SVM) for better performance.

- -Visualize political leanings on Twitter, to investigate on a case-by-case basis when users have put themselves in a political echo chamber ("homophily") versus in conversation with politically diverse users.
-This will be accomplished by classifying tweets as liberal/nonliberal and conservative/nonconservative.
+ - Visualize liberal-conservative political leanings on Twitter, to investigate on a case-by-case basis when users have put themselves in a political echo chamber ("homophily") versus in conversation with politically diverse users.

- -Enable login with OAuth
+ - Enable login with OAuth (currently using app auth)

- -Recommend diverse Twitter accounts that are either highly similar or highly different, politically, from the current user.
+ - Recommend diverse Twitter accounts that are either highly similar or highly different, politically, from the current user.

+ - Reduce the number of API calls with memcache.

+ - Continuously update the visualization, rather than wait for all tweets to be processed (the bottleneck is the Twitter api; getting 20 tweets for 50 friends can take up to 25 seconds altogether!)

+ - Write tests using Python's unittest or nosetest

+ - Handle errors gracefully, beyond a simple flash message -- in particular errors caused by hitting the Twitter API rate limit

 ## Cloning Instructions ##